elaforge/karya/doc/INSTALL.md

 To install the needed haskell dependencies, type:

-    cabal sandbox init  # if you're afraid to screw up your haskell installation cp data/cabal.config . # if you want to use the same versions as I do cabal install --only-dependencies
+    cabal sandbox init  # if you're afraid to screw up your haskell installation cabal install --only-dependencies

 The actual build is with shake, but there's a dummy cabal file with just